MLA Current Featured Member: Gerald S. Brooks, Director of Community Relations and Programming for the St. Louis Public

 I would say working in the Marketing department.
 A lot of what the Community Relations and Special Events department does, was at one time the responsibility of the Marketing department, so I would say my experience in Marketing led me here.

 Q2: What do you like most about being the Director of Programs and Special Events at St. Louis Public Library?

 Q3: What do you think are the biggest challenges for anyone working in community relations and special events in a library setting?

-Q5: Why are you involved in/ member of the Missouri Library Association?
+Q5: What have you gotten out of your involvement in the Missouri Library Association?

 Do you know of a library or library person deserving of some recognition?